drawbuildplay/blog/content/blog/farmhouse-ladder-shelf-decor.md

 pin_description = "Get the farmhouse look in your living room with a beautifully decorated farmhouse ladder shelf that incorporates hygge warmth. #farmhouse #ladder-decor #hygge #leaning-shelf" pin_image = "/uploads/Ladder Shelf Decor.png"
 [[pins]]
-pin_description = "This Ladder Shelf Decor (Leaning Shelf) incorporates elements of Hygge for warmth. #farmhouse #ladder-decor #hygge #leaning-shelf" pin_image = "/uploads/Farmhouse Ladder Shelf.png" [[pins]] pin_description = "Get this Farmhouse Ladder Decor Style that incorporates elements of Hygge for your living room. #farmhouse #ladder-decor #hygge #leaning-shelf #livingroom"
+pin_description = "This Farm house Shelf Decor incorporates elements of Hygge for warmth.
+Use it as a blanket ladder, or decorate it with your favorite farm house shelf decor items. #farmhouse #shelfdecor  #ladderdecor #blanketladder #farmhouseshelfdecor #leaningshelf" pin_image = "/uploads/Farmhouse Ladder Shelf.png" [[pins]] pin_description = "Get this Farmhouse Ladder Decor Style that incorporates elements of Hygge for your living room. #farmhouse #ladder-decor #hygge #leaning-shelf #livingroom"